HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 The referral occurs in two separate interactions.
 The first is between the referral source and the intermediary and the second is between the intermediary and the referral target.

-The coordination platform **SHALL** support the following:
+§§refer-2:Coordination Platform **SHALL** requirements handling indirect referral light tasks^ The coordination platform **SHALL** support the following:

 1. Create a local copy of, or proxy, all relevant referenced resources from the referral source
 2. Create ServiceRequest(s) with `ServiceRequest.intent` value “filler-order” and `ServiceRequest.basedOn` references the original referral source ServiceRequest(s)
 3. Create Task(s) to be queried by the referral target(s) that reference the referral source Task(s) via `Task.partOf`
 4. If local copies of the referenced resources are maintained by the coordination platform, the coordination platform must subscribe or periodically query the referral source for updates to the referenced resources
+§§

 <div>{% include DetailedIndirectReferralLight.svg %}</div>
 <br clear="all"/>

 #### Additional Guidance on Referrals

-1. Parties **SHOULD** use polling if one or both of the parties is unable to support the subscription model (see notes on the [Checking Task Status](checking_task_status.html) page).
+1. §refer-3:Parties **SHOULD** use polling if one or both of the parties is unable to support the subscription model (see notes on the [Checking Task Status](checking_task_status.html) page).§
-2. The receiving party for the referral **SHOULD** use the batch query process to request periodic updates of referenced resources.
+2. §refer-4:The receiving party for the referral **SHOULD** use the batch query process to request periodic updates of referenced resources.§
 3. The above system flows do not define the handling of all possible scenarios.
 Exchange scenarios may include refusing the referral, canceling the referral by either party, and error conditions that may occur when using RESTful exchanges.
 It is up to each party to follow the current best practice in managing the state of the referral.
-4. The referral source **SHOULD** set the `Task.status` to “requested”.
+4. §refer-5:The referral source **SHOULD** set the `Task.status` to “requested”.§
-5. The referral target **SHOULD** update `Task.status` as it moves through the workflow.
+5. §refer-6:The referral target **SHOULD** update `Task.status` as it moves through the workflow.§